 - Corticosteroid creams to treat skin rashes.

 - An antimalaria drug (hydroxychloroquine) and low-dose corticosteroids for skin and arthritis symptoms.

 - Protection from the sun.
 You should wear protective clothing, sunglasses, and sunscreen when in the sun.

 More severe lupus may be treated with:

-- Cytotoxic drugs (drugs that block cell growth) if you do not get better with corticosteroids, or whose symptoms get worse when the stop taking them.
-These medicine have serious, severe side effects.
+- Cytotoxic drugs (drugs that block cell growth) if you do not get better with corticosteroids, or for those whose symptoms get worse when they stop taking them.
+These medicines have serious, severe side effects.
 You should be closely monitored by your doctor.

 Severe or life-threatening symptoms can include hemolytic anemia, extensive heart or lung involvement, kidney disease, or central nervous system involvement, and often require more aggressive treatment by specialists.